Irrigation: Extent

+The world’s total irrigated land area more than doubled between 1964 and 2023 and by 2023, 23% of all croplands were equipped for irrigation.
+In 2025, irrigated croplands produce 48% of all crops in value terms, indicating that irrigated land is 3.2 times more productive than rainfed land in value terms.
+On average, the yield of irrigated land is 76% higher than that of rain fed land.

+The global land area equipped for irrigation reached 355 million ha in 2023, an increase of 23% from the 289 million ha of 2000 and more than twice the land area equipped for irrigation in the 1960s.
+The vast majority is located in Asia (71% in 2023), where irrigation was a key component of the green revolution; the Americas account for 16% and Europe for 8% of the world total.
+India (76 million ha) and China (75 million ha) have the largest equipped area for irrigation, far ahead of the United States of America (25 million ha).
+China and India also have the largest net gains in equipped area between 2000 and 2023 (+21 million ha for China and +15 million ha for India).

 In 2000, the total fertile land was 2,788,000 km^{2} (689 million acres), and it was equipped with irrigation infrastructure worldwide.
-Roughly 68% of this area is in Asia, 17% in the Americas, 9% in Europe, 5% in Africa and 1% in Oceania.
-The largest contiguous areas of high irrigation density are found in Northern and Eastern India and Pakistan along the Ganges and Indus rivers; in the Hai He, Huang He and Yangtze basins in China; along the Nile river in Egypt and Sudan; and in the Mississippi-Missouri river basin, the Southern Great Plains, and in parts of California in the United States.
+Roughly 68% of this area is in Asia, 17% in the Americas, 9% in Europe, 5% in Africa, and 1% in Oceania.
+The largest contiguous areas of high irrigation density are found in Northern and Eastern India and Pakistan along the Ganges and Indus rivers; in the Hai He, Huang He, and Yangtze basins in China; along the Nile river in Egypt and Sudan; and in the Mississippi-Missouri river basin, the Southern Great Plains, and in parts of California in the United States.
 Smaller irrigation areas are spread across almost all populated parts of the world.

 By 2012, the area of irrigated land had increased to an estimated total of 3,242,917 km^{2} (801 million acres), which is nearly the size of India.
 The irrigation of 20% of farming land accounts for the production of 40% of food production.